All the Answers You Seek In One Place

 Do I need to bring my own containers?

 We have everything you need here.
 In fact, we prefer that you use our containers so that everyone gets a fair deal.
 Our containers are $1.00 each to purchase but you can reuse them for a lifetime!
 Our baskets are made of #5 recyclable plastic so you can also put them in your blue box.
-We will not be able to recycle unwanted containers for you in 2021 due to COVID-19 precautions.
+Treat them like re-usable shopping bags/boxes!

-**You will be allowed to bring your own baskets from previous visits or any containers you have that are clearly marked by the manufacturer and that the cashiers will not have to handle to be able to read***
+**We encourage you to bring your baskets from previous visits or any containers you have that are clearly marked with Litres by the manufacturer and that the cashiers will not have to handle to be able to read***

 Do you offer delivery services?